Digital Nomad Malaysia: The Only Guide You Will Ever Need

 Truly, Malaysia has something for everyone, whatever your perfect environment might be.

-That being said, some destinations in Malaysia are more popular among digital nomads.
+That being said, digital nomads do prefer some cities in Malaysia compared to others.
 This is because these destinations are a wonderful mix of city living and countryside or beach peacefulness.

 Penang Island